SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: SVEMnet modeling and multi-response optimization

 \subsection{Selection criterion}

 At each candidate path point within an FRW replicate---indexed by the elastic-net mixing parameter $\alpha$, the penalty $\lambda$, and, when relaxed fits are used, a relaxation parameter $\gamma$---\SVEMnet evaluates a validation loss on the anti-correlated FRW copy: a weighted sum of squared errors for Gaussian responses and a deviance-style loss (weighted negative log-likelihood) for binomial responses.
 We then add a penalty of the form $g\,k_\lambda$, where $k_\lambda$ is the number of nonzero coefficients (including the intercept).
 Choosing $g = 0$ recovers the historical loss-only selector (\wSSE); $g = 2$ and $g = \log(n_{\mathrm{eff}}^{\mathrm{adm}})$ give validation-weighted analogs of AIC (\wAIC) and BIC (\wBIC), respectively. \ref{app:criterion} records the full expressions and defines the effective-size guardrail $n_{\mathrm{eff}}^{\mathrm{adm}}$ used with \wAIC{} and \wBIC{} to avoid near-interpolating path points.
+This admissibility guardrail is applied only for the information-criterion selectors (\wAIC{}, \wBIC{}); the loss-only \wSSE{} selector evaluates all path points without this constraint.
+Figure~\ref{fig:svem-within-replicate} summarizes the algorithm.

 Because the FRW validation weights are random rather than fixed design weights, these scores are used heuristically for relative model comparison inside the FRW replicate rather than as exact AIC/BIC.
 As noted by \citet{LuAndersonCook2025_NUSFModelSelection}, classical uses of AIC and BIC evaluate fit at the same observed locations used for estimation, which can lead to over-optimistic assessments.
 In \SVEMnet{}, the \wAIC{} and \wBIC{} criteria are always computed on the FRW validation copy.
 For binomial models we retain the label \wSSE{} even though the selector operates on the deviance scale rather than squared error.